 npm install -g docmd-search

-# Install embedding dependencies (one-time)
+# Install embedding dependencies (one-time setup)

 npm install -g @huggingface/transformers onnxruntime-node

-# Index any directory
+# Index any folder

 docmd-search ./my-folder